ArtimisFowl888/Hodograph_app/README.md

 ## About
 This is a Matlab app that assists in the Identification of atmopheric gravity waves using the Hodrograph method and eventuly wavelet method.

 This app is being developed by Zach Yap and Kately Powell.
-Based on Code originally developed by Tom Colligan
+Based on code originally developed by Tom Colligan

 ## Set up
 Make sure to add acf, arrow, auxiliary, dnsfns, and functions to your Matlab path.